 What Is Distance Learning with the OCA?

-The Open College of the Arts provides high-quality arts degrees via distance learning - but what exactly is distance learning?
+The Open College of the Arts provides high-quality online university arts degrees via distance learning - but what exactly is distance learning?

 Distance learning at the Open College of the Arts is the ability to access education in the arts anywhere in the world without the need to travel to a campus, classroom, or teacher.
 Instead, the learning comes to you, into your office, your studio, your dining room.